AndrewWalsh/react-persist-store/README.md

    export const useUser = store("user")
    ```
 3. Use the `hook` anywhere in your application
-    ```ts
+    ```tsx
     import { useUser } from "./store"

     const Component = () => {
       // Hooks do not take arguments, and return only:
       //  data - your data with types inferred from your store, or the generic you passed in
       //  update - a function what takes a partial copy of data to update
       //  clearAll - clear all state, including browser storage for this hook const { data, update, clearAll } = useUser() const { firstName, lastName } = data const fullName = `${firstName}${lastName ? ' ' + lastName : ''}`